ionic-team/ionic-docs/CONTRIBUTING.md

 - OS and browser versions
 - If possible, a demo repo or CodePen/CodeSandbox

+> [!NOTE]
-> **Note**: Some [reference content](#reference-content) is pulled from other Ionic repos.
+> Some [reference content](#reference-content) is pulled from other Ionic repos.
 In that case, please submit your issue on the docs repo with a link to the repo where the content lives.

 ---